wp-plugins/book-review/readme.txt

 * Spanish (Jose Luis Parra)
 * Swedish (Harald Indgul)

-If you would like to translate this plugin to another language, please review the instructions in the [documentation](http://wpreviewplugins.com/documentation/translate-book-review/).
+If you would like to translate Book Review into another language, please see the instructions in the [documentation](http://wpreviewplugins.com/documentation/translate-book-review/).

 = Resources =
-* Official documentation for the WordPress Book Review Plugin can be found [here](http://wpreviewplugins.com/documentation/).
+* Official documentation for Book Review can be found at [WP Review Plugins](http://wpreviewplugins.com/documentation/).
+* If you have problems, questions or suggestions, please post them to the [Book Review Support](http://wpreviewplugins.com/support/forum/general-support/) forum.
+* For a comprehensive list of feature requests, or to vote for your favorites, please see the [Book Review Roadmap](https://trello.com/b/rlglE0Gf/book-review-roadmap).
+* You can submit your own requests in the [Feature Requests forum](http://wpreviewplugins.com/support/forum/feature-requests/).
 * Follow me on [Google+](https://plus.google.com/u/0/+DonnaPeplinskie/posts), [Twitter](https://twitter.com/donnapep) or [LinkedIn](http://www.linkedin.com/in/donnapeplinskie).
-* If you have problems, questions or suggestions, please post them in the [General Support forum](http://wpreviewplugins.com/support/forum/general-support/).

 = About Me =
-* I’m the founder of [WPReviewPlugins.com](http://wpreviewplugins.com/).
+* I’m the founder of [WP Review Plugins](http://wpreviewplugins.com/).
-* I’m a front-end developer & developer advocate for [Rise Vision](http://risevision.com/).
-* I’m founder and contributor of the [Book Wookie](http://bookwookie.ca) book blog.
+* I’m the founder of the [Book Wookie](http://bookwookie.ca) book blog.
 * I blog about web and professional development at [donnapeplinskie.com](http://donnapeplinskie.com/).

 == Installation ==

-1. In WordPress, go to *Plugins* > *Add Plugins*.
+1. In WordPress, go to *Plugins* > *Add New*.
-1. Search for *book review plugin*.
+1. In the *Search Plugins* field, enter "Book Review".
-1. Click on *Install Now*.
+1. Click *Install Now* to install the plugin.
-1. Click on *Activate Plugin*.
+1. Click *Activate Plugin* to activate the plugin.
-1. Customize the settings by clicking on *Book Review* in the *Settings* menu.
+1. Configure the settings by going to *Settings* > *Book Review*.

 OR

 1. Download the plugin and extract it.
 1. Upload the `book-review` folder to the `/wp-content/plugins/` directory on your server.
 1. Activate the plugin through the *Plugins* menu in WordPress.
-1. Customize the settings by clicking on *Book Review* in the *Settings* menu.
+1. Configure the settings by going to *Settings* > *Book Review*.

 == Frequently Asked Questions ==

-= Does the Book Review plugin integrate with the Amazon Associates Program? =

-While the Book Review plugin does support adding custom links to your reviews (including Amazon), the upcoming [Affiliate Linkalizer for Amazon](http://wpreviewplugins.com/affiliate-linkalizer/) plugin will make that process much easier by automatically constructing the URL for your Amazon buy links.

 = Why do I receive an error message when clicking on the Get Book Info button? =

+Please follow these steps to resolve the error:

-The first thing you'll want to check is that you have created a Google API Key and that it has been entered correctly on the *Advanced* tab of the *Book Review Settings*.
+1. Check that you have created a [Google API Key](http://wpreviewplugins.com/documentation/settings-advanced/), and that it has been entered correctly on the *Advanced* tab of the *Book Review Settings*.

-This message can also appear if the IP address of your web server has not been entered correctly in the Google Developers Console.
-You will need to go back into the [Developers Console](https://code.google.com/apis/console) and enter the correct IP address.
-If you're still having trouble, try removing the IP address altogether.
-See the [documentation](http://wpreviewplugins.com/documentation/settings-advanced/) for more information.
+1. Ensure that you have selected an appropriate value from the *Country* dropdown on the *Advanced* tab of the *Book Review Settings*.
+1. Double-check that you have entered your server's IP address correctly in the [Google Developers Console](https://code.google.com/apis/console).
+1. Try removing the IP address altogether and wait a few minutes before trying again.

-If all else fails, please leave a message in the [General Support forum](http://wpreviewplugins.com/support/forum/general-support/).
-Be sure to include the URL of your web site in your post.
+1. If all else fails, please leave a message in the [Book Review Support](http://wpreviewplugins.com/support/forum/general-support/) forum.
+Be sure to include your website's URL and the IP address in your post.

+= Does Book Review integrate with the Amazon Associates Program? =

+While Book Review supports adding custom links to your reviews (including Amazon), [Affiliate Linkalizer for Amazon](http://wpreviewplugins.com/product/affiliate-linkalizer-amazon/#utm_source=wordpress.org&utm_medium=partner&utm_campaign=linkalizer&utm_content=faq) simplifies the process by automatically constructing the URL for your Amazon buy links.

 = What is the Synopsis field for? =

 The *Synopsis* field is meant to hold the summary or description of the book.
 It is not where you are intended to write your review.
-You should write your review in the regular WordPress editor at the top of the page, although if you prefer you can certainly write it inside the *Synopsis* editor instead.
+You should write your review in the WordPress editor at the top of the page, although if you prefer you can certainly write it inside the *Synopsis* editor instead.
 Be aware that if you do that, the custom links will show at the very bottom of your post, rather than directly below the book's description and cover image.

-= Why is my title sorting on "A", "An" or "The" in the title archives? =

-Titles that start with "A", "An" or "The" are sorted using the second word in the title.
-For example, *The Hunger Games* would be shown as *Hunger Games, The*.
-If you have a post that is not sorting this way, try going back into that post and re-saving it.

-= Why is my post not showing up in the genre archives? =

-Check to ensure that you have filled out the *Genre* field in the *Book Info* section of the post, and that the *Include post in archives* checkbox is selected.

-= Why do the archives take a long time to load? =

-If you are showing thumbnails of the book covers in your archives, then you should be aware that thumbnails are only used in those themes that support Featured Images.
-If your theme does not support Featured Images, or if a post does not have a Featured Image set, then scaled-down versions of the full-size covers are used.
-The images are scaled down as per the *Thumbnail size* value in the *Media Settings*.
-Showing thumbnails in the archive(s) without using Featured Images will result in longer page load times.

 == Screenshots ==